opensvc/docs.opensvc.com/source/storage.ibmdsflashcopy.rst

 IBM DS flash copy configuration
 ===========================

-You have to create the persistent falsh copy manually once.
+You have to create the persistent flash copy manually once.
 This requires two existing devices.

 Examples
 ========